nareshbhatia/angular-testing-techniques/README.md

 1. Visualizing different states of a component using Storybook
 2. Unit testing a component
 3. Integration testing (a.k.a. end-to-end testing) the entire app
+4. Screenshot testing (a.k.a. visual regression testing) the entire app

-A screen shot of the final app is shown below.
+A screenshot of the final app is shown below.
 It contains a single page with two tiles representing a buy order and a sell order in the stock market.
 Each tile is created using an Angular component called `OrderViewComponent`.

 ![Screen Shot](assets/screen-shot.png)